-On the contrary, emphasize efficiency and turn around time for delivering work.
+On the contrary, emphasize efficiency and turn around time for delivering complete work.

 Show a bit of personality in your recommendations that will create a positive impact on your business.

 Clients are your priority.
 Your business is alive because of them.
-Your company's aim should be to provide the best service to them.
+Your company’s aim should be to provide the best service consistently.

 You shouldn’t ignore them or do anything that might upset them..

 When you are finished writing a proposal, you have to give a final check before publishing.

 If anything is left, please add it, which is your last chance to improve/alter something.

 A final check can prepare the proposal better, and a better proposal can bring clients for you.